+Saskatoon Public Schools' French Immersion program is designed for students whose first language is not French.
 The program uses French as the primary language of instruction and communication in the school setting to enable students to acquire functional language skills.
-Kindergarten and Grade 1 are the entry points for early French Immersion program and Grade 6 for the Late French Immersion program.
+Kindergarten and Grade 1 are the entry points for French Immersion and the program continues to Grade 12.

-Upon completing the program, students are able to pursue post-secondary education/training in both French and English, undertake employment in French and English and possess an understanding of global perspectives on cultures and peoples, including their own.
+Upon completing the program, students are able to pursue post-secondary education/training in both French and English, undertake employment in French and English, and possess an understanding of global perspectives on cultures and people, including their own.

-Late French Immersion
+French Immersion Schools

 Click on the links below to learn more about French Immersion in elementary schools and collegiates.